AGarraffa/team-builder/README.md

 ---
 ## Usage
 In the terminal, type "npm start" (without quotes) to run the app.
 The app will then present the user with a series of prompts for information pertaining to a manager, engineer, and intern.
 Upon completion the app will generate index.html within the /dist directory.

 ![image](./assets/consoleUsage.jpg)
 App in use

+Video displaying the use of the app as well as testing can be found at: https://github.com/AGarraffa/ultimate-team-builder/blob/main/assets/Team-Builder-App-Usage.mp4.

+App can be found at: https://github.com/AGarraffa/ultimate-team-builder.

 ---
 ## Future Development